josebarbamontoya/pu_dating/code/README.txt

-This directory contains R and shell scripts usued in:
+This directory contains software and code used in:

 Barba-Montoya et al. (2023).
 Molecular timetrees using relaxed clocks and uncertain phylogenies.
 DOI: https://doi.org/...

-R and shell scripts for simuulated and eprirical data analysis:

-	scriptts.r
-	scripts.sh
-	...
+Two direcories that contain the software and code required to cary out Reltime-JA of simulated and empirical data:

+	reltime_ja_simulated_data
+	reltime_ja_empirical_data

 For questions or comments please contact: